edgedb/easy-edgedb/chapter15/index.md

 ## Setting your own error messages

 Since `expression on` is so flexible, you can use it in almost any way you can imagine.
 But that flexibility also means that there is no built-in way to let the user know how any `expression on` is supposed to work when a constraint is violated.
-Meanwhile, the automatically generated error message we have right now is not helping the user at all.
+After all, it's anyone's guess how a user might choose to use `expression on`.
+And that means that the automatically generated error message we have right now is not helping the user at all.
 Here's the message we got when we tried to insert a `Lord` named `Billy`:

 ```
 edgedb error: ConstraintViolationError: invalid Lord